joseluisesna/Gossip_in_a_Dutch_organisation/README.md

 # Gossip in a Dutch organisation

-Code to Estévez, Wittek, Giardini, Ellwardt & Krause (under review) 'Workplace gossip and the evolution of friendship relations: The role of complex contagion'.
+Code to Estévez, J. L., Wittek, R., Giardini, F., Ellwardt, L. & Krause, R. W. (under review) 'Workplace gossip and the evolution of friendship relations: The role of complex contagion'.

 **Software requirements**